oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 4. Under **Objects**, click the **Upload** button.

-5. Select the 'custsales-2020-10.csv' file you just downloaded, and click the **Upload** button to upload it.
+5. Find the 'custsales-2020-10.csv' file you just downloaded to your local machine, and click the **Upload** button to upload it.

 6. Now go back to the Database Actions launchpad, click the **Data Load** card, select **Feed Data** and **Next** to view the details of your live feed.